Jakobud/skipstartupframes/README.md

 # :star: MAME Skip Startup Frames Plugin :star:

+- Added preservation of frame target for current game when restarting (F3) a game. cf341d6

 This is a LUA Plugin for [MAME](https://www.mamedev.org/) that automatically :arrow_right: skips the startup frames for roms when you start them.

 ## What does it do?